 And spending less time on vacation away from work

-With summer approaching, Americans are packing up and shipping off — but maybe not as happily or as far away as usual.
+With summer approaching, Americans are packing up and shipping off — but their vacation budget could limit their travels.

 For most, this year’s vacation won’t be the lavish five star all-inclusive resort.
 Nearly 70 percent of people surveyed by self-serve coin counter company Coinstar say they plan to spend the same or less than they did last year.